Director

 Project title: Muscular properties of the pelvic floor in endometric cancer survivors treated with radiotherapy who have urogenital symptoms

-Memoir: Bernard, S. (2016).
-Fonction et structure des muscles du plancher pelvien de femmes traitées par chirurgie et radiothérapie à la suite d'un cancer de l'endomètre.
+Memoir: Bernard S. (2016) Fonction et structure des muscles du plancher pelvien de femmes traitées par chirurgie et radiothérapie à la suite d'un cancer de l'endomètre.
 Bibliothèque de l’Université Laval.
 Thèses et mémoires.

 Publications:

-Bernard S, Ouellet MP, Moffet H, Roy JS, Dumoulin C. (2015) Effects of radiation therapy on the structure and function of the pelvic floor muscles of patients with cancer in the pelvic area: a systematic review.
-Journal of Cancer Survivorship: Research and Practice, 2016 Apr; 10(2): 351-62.
+Bernard S, Ouellet MP, Moffet H, Roy JS, Dumoulin C. (2016) Effects of radiation therapy on the structure and function of the pelvic floor muscles of patients with cancer in the pelvic area: a systematic review.
+Journal of Cancer Survivorship: Research and Practice.
+April;10(2):351-362. doi:10.1007/s11764-015-0481-8

 Bernard S, Moffet H, Plante M, Ouellet MP, Dumoulin C. (2017) Pelvic floor properties in women reporting urinary incontinence after surgery and radiotherapy for endometrial cancer.
-Physical Therapy, 97(4): 438-448.
+Physical Therapy.
+April;97(4):438-448. doi:10.1093/ptj/pzx012

 Sarah Fradet, PT - Professional Master's student